Categorize the mutual funds and invest into as many category of mutual funds as possible to make mutual fund portfolio well diversified.

 Mid Cap & Small Cap Funds

-Funds that invest primarily in medium size companies or medium market capitalization companies are termed as mid cap funds and funds that invest in small size companies or small market capitalization are termed as small cap funds.
-Ideally mid and small cap companies are clubbed together into one group by fund houses to name the fund as mid and small cap funds.
-The idea is to invest into small and medium companies without too much segmentation.
+Funds that invest primarily in medium-sized companies or medium market capitalization companies are termed as mid-cap funds and funds that invest in small size companies or small market capitalization are termed as small-cap funds.
+Ideally mid and small-cap companies are clubbed together into one group by fund houses to name the fund as mid and small cap funds.
+The idea is to invest in small and medium companies without too much segmentation.

-Small and mid cap category of funds tend to avoid the market leader and try to invest in future leaders and have higher returns but with at the price of higher risk.
+Small and mid-cap category of funds tend to avoid the market leader and try to invest in future leaders and have higher returns but at the price of higher risk.

-An index fund is benchmarks an index for investment.
-Some of the popular indexes for mutual funds are Nifty, Sensex, Nifty Junior, Nomura MF Index, and CNX 500 etc.
+An index fund has benchmarked an index for investment.
+Some of the popular indexes for mutual funds are Nifty, Sensex, Nifty Junior, Nomura MF Index, and CNX 500, etc.

 Tax-saving ELSS Funds

-As the name suggest, funds that invests in opportunities outside India.
+As the name suggests, funds that invest in opportunities outside India.
 Some of the funds in this category include L&T Indo Asia Fund, Birla Sun Life Intl.
 Equity Fund, and DSPBR World Gold Fund.
-Investing in international fund can provide great deal of diversification.
-Remember that there are quite a few international funds but all the international funds are not same and some invests in International Equities, where as other invest in international commodities like gold or oil internationally and some international fund are specific to some countries like China, Brazil….
+Investing in international fund can provide a great deal of diversification.
+Remember that there are quite a few international funds but all the international funds are not same and some invest in International Equities, whereas other invest in international commodities like gold or oil internationally and some international fund are specific to some countries like China, Brazil…